-The Oklahoma pro's top choice for fall fishing is a Bomber BB5 crankbait in citrus, black-chartreuse or root beer-chartreuse hues.
+The Oklahoma pro's top choice for fall fishing is a Megabass Knuckle 60 crankbait in black-back-chartreuse, sexy french pearl, or gill.
 "It's a lot of fun to fish," says Evers.
 "It creates vicious strikes when the fish get up shallow on logs and stumps.

 "I can cover a lot of water with it and catch big ones on it."
 While fishing a stump in a recent tournament, Evers was reminded why the square-bill crankbait is his favorite lure in the fall.